Blindness and Compost

 The challenge is in scaling alternative grassroots projects like #OMN while retaining their radical, transformative potential.
 As these projects sprout, they hit two major barriers:

-• Soft Social Power: Scaling requires broader community buy-in and social legitimacy, which is undermined by entrenched hierarchies and mainstream resistance.
+• Soft Social Power: Scaling requires broader community buy-in and social legitimacy, which is undermined by entrenched hierarchies and #mainstreaming resistance.

-• Hard Power: When these projects start to resemble significant social challenges, they attract the attention of institutional forces, which respond with suppression or co-optation.
+• Hard Power: When these projects start to resemble significant social challenges, they attract the attention of institutional forces, which respond with suppression or co-option.

 Paths we need to mediate these challenges:

 2. Focus on interoperability by building tools that connect and empower diverse movements rather than siloed, individual projects. #ActivityPub is a good example of a protocol fostering universalism in the #Fediverse.
-Prioritize community-first design, that tools are easy to use and serve collective needs, avoiding over-engineering and catering solely to tech-savvy users.
+Prioritize community-first design with tools that are easy to use and serve collective needs, avoiding over-engineering and catering solely to tech-savvy users.

 3. Prepare for reaction and pushback by grow power strategically, use trust networks, federated alliances, and grassroots engagement this makes reactionary pushback harder to target and dismantle what you are building.
 Anticipate Resistance, recognize that crises will be used as opportunities for suppression.
 Strengthen your community’s capacity for crisis response through decentralized decision-making and resource-sharing networks.
 Collective defence, build alliances across movements to protect against external threats, whether they come from governments, corporations, or other institutions of hard power.